 Step 3: After clicking on the Filter icon, the Filter command box appears.
 Unticked any items (i.e., West) to hide their respective rows from the dataset.

 In a moment, Excel hides the unticked entries (i.e., West) from the dataset and leaves all other entries to display as shown in the picture below.

 You can untick any of the entries to hide the rows from any column using the header filter icon.
 For better representation, we demonstrate the method with a handful of rows and columns.
 You can use this method to as many columns as you need and hide as many rows as possible according to your data type.

-Method 2: Using Formula and Then Filtering to Hide Rows Based On Cell Value
+2. Using Formula and Filtering to Hide Rows in Excel Based on Cell Value

 In the previous method, we used the Filter feature to hide rows based on cell values.
 What if we want a formula to indicate our entries whether fulfill our criteria or not?
 Then filter the rows against the indication.

 In this method, we use the IF function to insert a custom string (i.e., Hide) to indicate the incapability of fulfilling our demand.
 Then using the Filter feature, we hide the rows that contain the Hide string in them.